What is gross misconduct at work?

 First of all, you must ensure you conduct a thorough investigation into any alleged misconduct.
 Gather evidence, interview witnesses, and always ensure the employee has been given a chance to explain their side of the story.

-According to the Employment Rights Act 1996, employers must follow fair procedure for dismissing an employee for gross misconduct.
-This includes providing the employee with a written statement of the allegations, holding a disciplinary hearing, and allowing the employee to be accompanied by a colleague or trade union representative.
+Under the Fair Work Act 2009, employers must follow a procedurally fair process when dismissing an employee for gross misconduct.
+This generally includes providing the employee with a written statement of the allegations, holding a disciplinary meeting or hearing, and allowing the employee to be accompanied by a support person, such as a colleague or union representative.

 Before going ahead with dismissal, employers should evaluate whether there are any alternative options, such as a final written warning or demotion.
 Dismissal should be a last resort, used only when the misconduct is so severe that it destroys the employment relationship.